AntoineZen/CSEL1/report/project.rst

 When this sequence is done, it sleeps for half a second and then restarts.

-The CPU has many "Thermal zone", we need to agredate the global CPU temerature simply by selecting the maxiumum temperature:
+The CPU has many "Thermal zone", we need to aggregated the global CPU temperature simply by selecting the maximum temperature:

 .. code-block:: c

-    // get the maxiumum temperature of the CPU state->temp = -50000;
+    // get the maximum temperature of the CPU state->temp = -50000;
     for(i = 0; i< sizeof(th_zones); i++)
     {